Azel-S/prettier-vscode/README.md

 ### Get Set One Line

+Get Set One Line automatically compresses getter and setter functions to a single line if:

+1. The resulting line is under

 ### Else Statement New Line

 Else Statement New Line places the `else` after the right bracket of the preceeding if statement, on a new line.